 We need to master the art of translating the literal meaning into its actual meaning.
-A user blurts out “I’d like some sort of instruction here telling me what to do…” Does that mean he/she really wants to see an instruction?
-The worst thing that can result from such scenario would be designers and developers rushing to add instructions in the layout right where the users think it should go.
+A user blurts out “I’d like some sort of instruction here telling me what to do…” Does that mean the user really wants to see an instruction?
+The worst thing you can do is add an instruction right where the user thinks it should go.
 There are many ways to guide or nudge the user to intended path without extraneous text or instructions.
-For all we know, no one reads instructions, anyway.

 PREFERENCE vs. USABILITY

 It is also important to be able to distinguish preference from true usability issue.
 Any given response from a test participant may be a mixture of personal preference, emotion, and thought process.
 It’s the trained observation skills and keen understanding of human behavior that effectively identify and extract useful information from such unsorted output.

 We also need to remember that usability does not have direct one to one relationship with how attractive something is.
 There is a correlation to some degree, but it is quite possible for an ugly site or an app to have strikingly easy to navigate interface and clearly defined user journey as it is possible for visually attractive site to fail miserably on all accounts.